Faizal17/csci_5709_faizal_maulvi_assignments/assignment1/README.md

 - [React](https://react.dev/learn/start-a-new-react-project) - The web framework used
 - [Bootstrap](https://getbootstrap.com/) - For responsive UI
 - [Bootstrap Icons](https://icons.getbootstrap.com/) - Used to get bootstrap icons
+- [Canvasjs Charts](https://canvasjs.com/react-charts/) - Used to create data visualizations using chart and graphs

 ## Sources Used